-Type: Prototype: Callable from: Function OStypeMsgQ OSTryMsgQ (OStypeEcbP ecbP);
+Prototype: OStypeMsgQ OSTryMsgQ (

-Contained in: Anywhere msgq2.c
+Callable from: Anywhere Contained in: salvomsgq2.c

 Enabled by: OSENABLE_MESSAGE_QUEUES,

-2 OSENABLE_EVENT_READING, OSEVENTS

-Affected by: OSCALL_OSRETURNEVENT

-Description: Returns a pointer to the first available message in the message queue specified by ecbP.
+Description: Returns a pointer to the first available

+message in the message queue specified by ecbp.
 If the message queue contains any messages, remove the message from the queue.

-Parameters: ecbP: a pointer to the message queue's ecb.

-Returns: Message pointer.

-Stack Usage: 1

-Notes OSTryMsgQ() is like OS_WaitMsgQ(), but it does not context-switch the current task if the message queue is empty.
+OSTryMsgQ() is like OS_WaitMsgQ(), but it does not contextswitch the current task if the message queue is empty.
 Therefore OSTryMsgQ() can be used outside of the current task to obtain the message in the message queue, e.g. in an ISR.

 No error checking is performed on the ecbP parameter.
-Calling OSTryMsgQ() with an invalid ecbP, or an ecbP belonging to an event other than a binary semaphore, will return an erroneous re-
+Calling OSTryMsgQ() with an invalid ecbP, or an ecbP belonging to an event other than a binary semaphore, will return an erroneous result.

-sult.

-In the example below, after each call to the scheduler, a sage is removed from a message queue and then re-in long as no services involving this message queue are c within an interrupt, this will rotate the order of the mess message queue indefinitely.
-For example, a message c taining the four single-character messages 's', 't', 'o' and 'j' 't', 'o', 'p' and 's'.
+In the example below, after each call to the scheduler, a char message is removed from a message queue and then re-inserted.
+As long as no services involving this message queue are called from within an interrupt, this will rotate the order of the messages in the message queue indefinitely.
+For example, a message queue containing the four single-character messages 's', 't', 'o' and 'p' becomes 't', 'o', 'p' and 's'.

-See Also OS_WaitMsgQ(), OSCr reateMsgQ(),OSReadMsgQ(),OSSig-

-nalMsgQ()

-'''

-OStypeMsgP msgP;

-...

-for (;;)

-{

-OSSched();

-msgP = OSTryMsgQ(MSGQ3_P);

-if ( msgP )

-{

-printf("removed message %c from msgQ.\n",

-(char ) msgP);

-OSSignalMsgQ(MSGQ3_P, msgP);

-printf("re-inserted message into msgQ.\n");

-}

-}

-'''
+OS_WaitMsgQ(), OSCreateMsgQ(), OSReadMsgQ(), OSSignalMsgQ()